carloslfu/blocklify/README.md

 ### Features to be implemented in this project
 - Blocklify block for importing and exporting code into workspace.
-- Marked point and follow functions. (for merging changes)
+- Marked point in code and follow functions. (for merging changes in code)
 - Group block. (moves a group of blocks like one using group floating field)

 [Zooming]: https://github.com/carloslfu/blockly/tree/mouse_zooming